wmsimien/beveragesapi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-The Family Time Beverage API is a REST api which will allow registered users the ability to maintain their beverages grouped in their own beverage types.
+The Family Time Beverage API is a REST API which will allow registered users the ability to maintain their beverages grouped in their own beverage types.
 This fully functioning C(reate)R(ead)U(pdate}D(elete) API will provide registered users the ability to track all their beverages safely and securely.

 # Table of Contents